anupam-sy/tf-gcp-training-lab/tf-meta_arg-count/README.md

 -   The count meta-argument accepts a whole number, and creates that many instances of the resource or module.

--   To test the concept of meta-argument count, check the subnetwork deployment configuration file "gcp_subnetwork.tf".
+-   To test the concept of meta-argument count, check the subnetwork deployment configuration file `gcp_subnetwork.tf`.
 In that, Length function is used to generate the final whole number in order to deploy that many subnetworks.

 -   Under `outputs.tf`, different usecases of "for and splat" expressions are demonstrated to generate transformed output values.